bookfx/bookfx/README.md

 ![box-a1-b1]

 Here is the complete list of boxes.
-To getting started we need only the first three.
+To getting started we need the first three.

 Type | Creating | Destination
 -- | - | -